phamvanthang310/micro-front-end/README.md

 ```bash
 skipper -routes-file main.eskip
 ```

-By default, skipper is listening on port 9090.
+Use `-address` to specify a network address that skipper should listen on.
+Default is `:9090`.
 To check if the skipper works properly or not:
 ```bash
 curl localhost:9090/hello